GiGurra/flycd/README.md

 we have defined a top level of two "clouds" (cloud-x and cloud-y), cloud-x also having two environments (stage and prod).

 At the top we have a `project.yaml` file which lets FlyCD know where this is located.
+We could also have local `project.yaml` files further down the tree to set common parameters/values for configurations for that subtree.

 ```yaml
 # project.yaml